The Aerospike Kafka sink (inbound) connector streams data from Apache Kafka to Aerospike.

-The inbound connector supports streaming data from one or more Kafka topics and persists the data in an Aerospike database.
+The sink connector supports streaming data from one or more Kafka topics and persists the data in an Aerospike database.
 Each Kafka record is converted to an Aerospike record and persisted to an Aerospike cluster.
 You can even write custom code to manipulate Kafka records by performing operations on them that the connector does not support natively.

 An instance of a connector can persist data only to a single Aerospike cluster.
 Aerospike acknowledges records that have been written successfully.